 This course is designed to acquaint students with the basic skills, rules, and techniques required of indoor soccer.
-Instruction covering fundamental ball skills and techniques, ball movement, and defensive and offensive principles
+Instruction covering fundamental ball skills and techniques, ball movement, and defensive and offensive principles will be included.

 NOTE: Subject to enrollment limitations within the Soccer Family.
-For more information, refer to page 198.
+For more information, refer to page 207.